Skip to main content

 It starts long before any human is involved, in the pre-clinical phase.
 Here, scientists conduct extensive laboratory research and animal studies to determine the basic pharmacology and toxicology of the hormone molecule.
 They are asking fundamental questions ∞ How does the body absorb, metabolize, and excrete this substance?

 What is its mechanism of action at a cellular level?
 What are the potential risks of toxicity?
-Only if the molecule shows significant promise and an acceptable safety profile in this initial phase does it advance to in humans.
+Only if the molecule shows significant promise and an acceptable safety profile in this initial phase does it advance to clinical trials in humans.

 Phase I Clinical Trials the First Human Interaction